Neil Bossart, President

 Jennifer Dreibelbis - Experience

-Ms. Dreibelbis is a USFWS approved Indiana bat surveyor and has completed multiple presence/probable absence survey projects for the oil and gas industries, mineral extraction projects, wind farm development, transmission line permitting, and land development projects located in Pennsylvania, West Virginia, Ohio, Indiana, New York, and Illinois.
-She is a graduate of the Pennsylvania State University where she studied wildlife and fisheries science, and forestry.
+Ms. Dreibelbis is a USFWS approved Indiana bat and northern long-eared bat surveyor and has completed multiple presence/probable absence survey projects for the oil and gas industries, mineral extraction projects, wind farm development, transmission line permitting, and land development projects located in Pennsylvania, West Virginia, Ohio, Indiana, New York, and Illinois.
+She has a bachelor’s degree in Wildlife and Fisheries Science and Forestry from The Pennsylvania State University.

 Ms. Dreibelbis has used surface based radio telemetry to successfully determine critical habitat, daytime roost use, foraging territories, and nursery colonies of federally endangered bat species.
 Additionally, she has entered and analyzed foraging data using LOAS and Biotas to determine critical foraging habitat for state threatened and endangered bat species.
 She has also participated in habitat evaluations for both sensitive and non-sensitive species.